 Cricklewood Area Guide

-Cricklewood is an area in northwest London that has undergone a regeneration in recent years.
-The commercial centre is Cricklewood Broadway with its many bustling shops, restaurants, cafes and other businesses.
+Cricklewood is an area in northwest London that has undergone major regeneration in recent years.
+The commercial centre is Cricklewood Broadway which has many bustling shops, restaurants, cafes and other businesses.
 However, fine examples of renovated late-Victorian and converted Edwardian properties are found in the quiet surrounding streets.
 A famous landmark is the Clayton Crown which has been transformed into a luxury hotel.

-There are also large green open spaces like Gladstone Park where many local residents like to relax on the weekends.
+There are also large green open spaces in and around Cricklewood, like Gladstone Park where many local residents like to relax on the weekends.
 Investment into the local area has seen many improvements to infrastructure, leisure facilities, and shopping.
 For example, the Brent Cross Shopping Centre has over 120 shops all under one roof.

 Thanks to investment in Cricklewood, house prices are steadily on the rise.
 However, the Victorian, Edwardian and post-war houses still represent good value for money when compared to other London boroughs.
 There are also developments of new build flats that give homebuyers plenty to choose from.
-In Cricklewood, the average price for a flat sell for around £430,000.
-Terraced houses sell for around £700,000+ and you would expect to pay just over £900,000 for a semi-detached Victorian house.
+In Cricklewood, flats sell for around £430,000 on average, whilst terraced houses sell for around £700,000+ and you would expect to pay just over £900,000 for a semi-detached Victorian house.
 Some of the most popular streets to live in Cricklewood are Harman Drive, Burgess Hill, and Fordwych Road.

 If you are thinking of selling or renting your property in Cricklewood, book a free property valuation or rental valuation with one of our expert estate agents.